 - Core subjects

-- > 4 choices
+- ▶ 4 choices

 - A language may be chosen if desired / appropriate.

 - History and/or Geography;

 - optional if MFL is followed

 - compulsory if MFL is not followed.

-- > 3/4 Choices - 'Unlikely' to follow a language but if strength in a language this is not ruled out. - Some students selected by Maths and English to follow Communication Studies and/or Functional Skills in Maths. - Students guided into GCSE and BTEC/OCR National courses for remaining options. - > Small group to follow Level 1/2 BTEC Work Skills. - ➤ ICT OCR National is also available (Level 1/2)
+- > 3/4 Choices - 'Unlikely' to follow a language but if strength in a language this is not ruled out. - Some students selected for a Practical Maths and/or an English Entry Certificate and/or - Students guided into GCSE and BTEC/OCR Cambridge National courses for remaining options. - Small group to follow ASDAN's Personal & Social Effectiveness Course